Wilmer Flores Player Props: Giants vs. Mets

 Wilmer Flores At The Plate

-- Flores is hitting .256 with nine doubles, seven home runs and 16 walks.
+- Flores has nine doubles, eight home runs and 16 walks while batting .248.

-- Flores has picked up a hit in 29 of 54 games this season, with multiple hits eight times.

-- Looking at the 54 games he has played this year, he's went deep in seven of them (13.0%), and in 4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.